 “Did people get just too busy with their mobile devices and portable entertainment?”, I thought, “Was no one interested in the same things that I was?”

-Here’s my blog post that describes how I managed to start having meaningful conversations when I improved my conversation skills.
+Here’s my blog post that describes how I managed to start having meaningful and deep conversations when I improved my conversation skills.

 There’s a couple of things we can do to avoid this situation.
 Don’t focus all your attention on the other person, or on yourself – keep the conversation balanced.
 We can ask questions that are related to each other.
 Or, you can also get a conversation going by making a positive statement, instead of asking questions right away.

-Click on this link to read more about why conversations die out, and how to keep them interesting without getting stuck in endless questions.
+Click on this link to read more about how to make conversation without asking too many questions.
+It’s about why conversations die out, and how to keep them interesting without getting stuck in endless questions.

 Talking to someone you don’t know can be a bit scary.
 Years ago I used to think, what do I even say, how do I behave, and why even bother?